Last updated on September 10th, 2019

 Well, every page needs to have a call-to-action and plenty of information on it, even if it’s a nested page.
 Make sure that every page has your company’s logo design prominently placed at the top.
 The viewers will see the logo first that ensures that they are on the right page.

 It’s too easy to create subpages that lack these crucial pieces of design.
 Why does this matter so much?
 Search engines aren’t always logical.
 In some cases, they’ll direct the user to a subpage, instead of the main homepage.If your subpages aren’t properly built out, then they’ll turn away the users who go straight to them.

 WordPress used to be known as a blogging platform.
 A lot has changed since those early days.

 WordPress makes it easy to be your own webmaster.
 Although other sites are just as easy to use, including Wix, WordPress seems to be the master of this domain.
-Whether you host your site through them, or through another web hosting provider that supports WordPress, updating it will be equally easy, and you’ll be able to take all of those tricks that you learned when taking web courses and turn them into reality.
+Whether you host your site through them, or through other web hosting providing companies that support WordPress, updating it will be equally easy, and you’ll be able to take all of those tricks that you learned when taking web courses and turn them into reality.

 Plus, adding new pages, developing a blog, and more is as easy as clicking a button.
 This is great for small business owners who don’t have a lot of time to spare when balancing, updating their websites and running their businesses.

 As you can see, there are several things that small business owners can do to master the art of website design.
 Once you’ve learned how to use your hosting platform (hopefully it’s WordPress), and are able to update your content to include crucial information, then everything will go much more smoothly.